peter-lucia/algorithms/README.md

 12. [20.
 Valid Parentheses](string_array.ipynb)
 13. [189.
 Rotate Array](string_array.ipynb)

-Python
+##### Python

 1. [Defaultdict](python.ipynb)
 2. [Bisect](python.ipynb)

-Technical Prep
+##### Technical Prep

 1. Algorithm Complexity: You need to know Big-O. If you struggle with basic big-O complexity analysis, you will struggle in interviews.
 Run some practice problems, and review the [Big-O Cheat Sheet](https://www.bigocheatsheet.com)!
 2. [Sorting](sorting_and_searching.ipynb): Know how to sort.
 Don't do bubble-sort.
 You should know the details of at least one n*log(n) sorting algorithm, preferably two (say, [quicksort](sorting_and_searching.ipynb) and [merge sort](sorting_and_searching.ipynb)).
 Merge sort can be [highly useful in situations where quicksort is impractical](https://www.geeksforgeeks.org/quick-sort-vs-merge-sort/), so take a look at it.
 3. [Hashtables](hashmap.ipynb): Arguably the single most important data structure known to mankind.
 You should know how they work.
 [Be able to implement one using only arrays in your favorite language](hashmap.ipynb), in about the space of one interview.
 4. [Trees](tree.ipynb): Know about trees, basic tree construction, traversal and manipulation algorithms.
 Familiarize yourself with [binary trees](tree.ipynb), [n-ary trees](tree.ipynb), and [trie-trees](tree.ipynb).
 Be familiar with at least one type of balanced binary tree, whether it's a red/black tree, a splay tree or an AVL tree, and know how it's implemented.
 Understand tree traversal algorithms: [BFS Adj list](graph.ipynb), [BFS Binary Tree](tree.ipynb) and [DFS Adj list](graph.ipynb), and know the difference between [inorder, postorder and preorder](tree.ipynb).
 5. [Graphs](graph.ipynb): Graphs are really important at Google.
 There are 3 basic ways to represent a graph in memory (objects and pointers, matrix, and adjacency list).
 Familiarize yourself with each representation and its pros + cons.
 You should know the basic graph traversal algorithms: breadth-first search and depth-first search.
 Know their computational complexity, their tradeoffs, and how to implement them in real code.
 If you get a chance, try to study up on fancier algorithms such as Dijkstra and A*.
 6. Other data structures: You should study up on as many other data structures and algorithms as possible.
 You should especially know about the most famous classes of NP-complete problems, such as traveling salesman and the knapsack problem, and be able to recognize them when an interviewer asks you them in disguise.
-Find out what NP-complete means.
+[Find out what NP-complete means.](#np-complete)

 7. Mathematics: Some interviewers ask basic discrete math questions.
 This is more prevalent at Google than at other companies because we are surrounded by counting problems, [probability problems](probability.ipynb), and other Discrete Math 101 situations.
 Spend some time before the interview refreshing your memory on (or teaching yourself) the essentials of [combinatorics](number_theory.ipynb) and probability.
 You should be familiar with [n-choose-k problems](number_theory.ipynb) and their ilk - the more the better.

+#### NP-Complete

+NP-Complete means a problem is both NP-Hard and a solution is verifiable in polynomial time.

+Structure of NP-Complete proofs

+1. Demonstrate that we can validate a solution for B in polynomial time **(B is in NP)**
+2. Show the reduction from a known problem, $A \leq_p B$ (A is no harder than B and B is at least as hard as A). **(B is NP_Hard)**
+   1. Instance of A converted to instance of B in polynomial time
+   2. Solution of B converted to solution of A in polynomial time
+   3. If you have a solution for B you have a solution for A
+   4. If no solution for B no solution for A (or contra-positive – if you have a solution for A then you have a solution for B)